ngommans/mcode/README.md

 -   ⚡ **Lightweight** - Minimal dependencies and fast loading.
 -   **Dynamic Codespace Management:** Client UI includes "Start/Stop Codespace" button, dynamically changing based on codespace state.
 "Connect Codespace" button changes to "Disconnect Codespace" when connected.
 Server-side logic to start a codespace if it's in a "Shutdown" state upon connection attempt.
 Server-side handlers for explicit "start" and "stop" codespace requests.
 -   **Improved Terminal Connectivity:** Switched to SSH tunneling via `gh codespace ssh --config` and `node-pty` for more robust terminal connections, resolving previous WebSocket redirection issues.
 Enhanced error reporting for SSH connection failures directly to the client terminal.
 -   **Client-Side Enhancements:** Terminal height now dynamically fills the remaining browser window space using flexbox CSS and `xterm-addon-fit`.
-"Open Gemini" button added to the client, which writes a predefined command to the terminal.
 Ability to connect to a codespace by providing a GitHub repository URL.
 -   **Port Configuration:** Client and server default ports adjusted to avoid conflicts (client on 8080, server on 3001).
+The client now automatically sends the Gemini CLI command upon successful connection if the "Google" shell type is selected and an API key is provided.

 ## Installation & Setup